 A fire in a University building can endanger lives and destroy property.
 Every member of the NC State community is responsible for preventing and properly handling common fire hazards, and for familiarity with the university's Fire and Life Safety Education Program.

-The purpose of this program is to promote the safety of the university community, prevent damage to University property, and to comply with Occupational Safety and Health Administration (OSHA) regulations.
+The purpose of this program is to promote the safety of the university community, prevent damage to University property, and to comply with other recognized standards.

 Training Programs